-Perturbation methods [1, 2] are widely used in quantum mechanics and quantum chromodynamics (QCD) [3-5], mainly because exact solutions can be gained in quite a few cases.
-However, it is widely known that the perturbation methods [1, 2] are valid only when a small physical parameter indeed exists, say, the disturbance (or departure) from the case with known exact solution must be tiny enough.
+Perturbation methods [1, 2] are widely used in quantum mechanics [3-5], mainly because exact solutions can be gained in quite a few cases.
+However, it is widely known that the perturbation methods [1,2] are valid only when a small physical parameter indeed exists, say, the disturbance (or departure) from the case with known exact solution must be tiny enough.
 This limitation greatly restricts the applications of perturbation methods.
-In practice, one often gives a first-order perturbation approximation and then checks whether or not it agrees with related experimental data, but without considering the convergence of the corresponding perturbative series.
-Strictly speaking, this is more or less "phenomenological" rather than "ontological", since it is not rigorous in mathematics.
-If reliable convergent results in quantum mechanics and quantum chromodynamics (QCD) could be obtained, one could directly compare them with experimental data.
-Obviously, this is of great benefit not only for improving experimental measurements but also for validating physical theories.
+In practice, one often gives a firstorder perturbation approximation and then checks whether or not it agrees with related experimental data, but without considering the convergence of the corresponding perturbative